corrode/course/README.md

 Each exercise includes:
 - Clear learning objectives
 - Real-world context
-- Comprehensive tests
+- Unit tests
 - Hints without hand-holding

 ## Learning Philosophy

 ### One Concept Per Exercise

 Each exercise focuses on a single Rust concept to avoid cognitive overload.
 You'll master each building block before moving to the next.

 ### Progressive Complexity

 Early exercises establish fundamentals.
 Later exercises combine multiple concepts to build realistic applications.

 ### Real-World Context

 Every exercise solves problems you'll encounter in production:

-- User authentication systems
+- Error handling patterns
+- Data processing pipelines
 - Configuration management
-- Data processing pipelines
 - HTTP API development
-- Error handling patterns
+- ...

 ### Practical Over Theoretical

 We skip academic examples in favor of patterns you'll use at work.
-Learn Rust by building things that matter.
+Rust has a [famously steep learning curve](https://corrode.dev/blog/flattening-rusts-learning-curve/), so let's focus on skills that will help you be productive quickly.

 ## Tips for Success